synesthesia/site2019/content/post/2020/2020-02-13-sense-making-in-multiple-dimensions/index.md

 For me this cross-links to Mike Caulfield's metaphor of [the Garden and the Stream](https://hapgood.us/2015/10/17/the-garden-and-the-stream-a-technopastoral/) where he advocates wiki-like media (in particular [Federated Wiki](http://fed.wiki.org/view/welcome-visitors/view/federated-wiki)) as *"a different way to think your online activity, no matter what tool you use [and] a different way of collaborating as well"*.
 His key point is that "Garden" media allow the author to express  the inter- relationship of concepts regardless of time:
 >The Garden is the web as topology.
 The web as space.
-It’s the integrative web, the iterative web, the web as an arrangement and rearrangement of things to one another whereas Stream-based media are organised by time.
+It’s the integrative web, the iterative web, the web as an arrangement and rearrangement of things to one another

+whereas Stream-based media are organised by time.
 In this category he lumps blogging with social platforms such as Twitter.

 An adaptation of Caulfield's views is offered by [Frank McPherson](https://frankmcpherson.blog/) who considers the true characteristic of the Stream as being [ephemerality rather than the fact of it being presented in a time-based way](https://fedwiki.frankmcpherson.net/view/welcome-visitors/view/the-garden-and-the-stream).

-When you consider these two characteristics - ephemerality and time-based organisation - whilst platforms such as Twitter fit absolutely within the Stream metaphor, a blog can straddle both ends of the spectrum depending on how it is used.
-Some posts really are throw-aways of the moment, whereas others can show the development of an idea over time - indeed [a flowing series of half-baked ideas](https://jarche.com/2015/02/my-pkm-story/).
+When you consider these two characteristics, ephemerality and time-based organisation, whilst platforms such as Twitter fit absolutely within the Stream metaphor, a blog can straddle both ends of the spectrum depending on how it is used.
+Some posts really are throw-aways of the moment, whereas others can show the development of an idea over time; [a flowing series of half-baked ideas](https://jarche.com/2015/02/my-pkm-story/).

 For Caulfield there is a deep power in media that allows topological relationships between concepts to emerge, and (perhaps a little rhetorically) he asserts:
 >that our survival as a species depends on us getting past the sweet, salty fat of 'the web as conversation' and on to something more timeless, integrative, iterative, something less personal and less self-assertive, something more solitary yet more connected.